timescale/docs.timescale.com-content/using-timescaledb/compression.md

 we tend to query the data in a more shallow and wide manner.

-As an example, show me current CPU usage, disc usage, energy consumption, and I/O for server X. In this case the row based format that is native to PostgreSQL will serve us well from a performance perspective.
-As data begins to age and our queries being to become more analytical in nature (deep and narrow queries) as an example we might want to calculate the average number of logins across all users.
+As an example, show me current CPU usage, disc usage, energy consumption, and I/O for server "X".
+In this case the row based format that is native to PostgreSQL will serve us well from a performance perspective.
+As data begins to age and our queries begin to become more analytical in nature (deep and narrow queries) as an example we might want to calculate the average number of logins across all users.
 In this case, the columnar nature of the query (performing a function on the number of logins) will lend itself to better performance.